fredjoya/aws-bootcamp-cruddur-2023/journal/week3.md

     *   An incorrect client ID in the Docker Compose file, causing authentication failures, was identified and fixed.
     *   The token expiration was checked.
     *   An issue where the token was not being cleared on sign-out was identified.

+# JWT Exploration and Verification Strategies

+**Objective**: To explore different approaches to verifying JWTs in an AWS environment, considering trade-offs between security, performance, and cost.

+**Key Considerations and Options Explored:**

+*   **JWT Verification with Cognito:**
+    *   The initial approach involved using a third-party library for JWT verification.
+    *   The use of `boto3` to call Cognito IPD (Identity Provider) and the `get_user` function was considered.
+However, this was deemed unsuitable because it involves hitting the Cognito API, which negates the benefit of JWTs (self-contained verification).
+The `get_user` function retrieves user attributes and metadata, which may not be necessary for simple verification.
+*   **AWS-provided JWT Verification:**
+    *   The AWS JWT Verify library (Node.js) was examined, which is recommended for API Gateway, AppSync, Lambda authorizers, CloudFront Lambda Edge, or Node.js apps running on ECS Fargate.
+    *   A Python equivalent was sought, and community-developed libraries were found.
+    *   The importance of auditing community libraries for quality and security was emphasized.
+AWS-provided libraries are generally preferred due to official support.
+*   **Alternative Architectures for JWT Verification:** Several architectural patterns were considered for implementing JWT verification:
+    *   **Middleware:** Implementing custom middleware within the Flask application to handle JWT verification.
+This approach keeps the verification logic within the application but requires the middleware to be written in the same language as the server (Flask/Python).
+    *   **Sidecar Container:** Using a separate container (sidecar) running a Node.js application with the AWS JWT Verify library.
+The Flask app would pass requests to the sidecar for JWT verification.
+This allows using different languages but adds complexity and resource overhead, especially in ECS EC2 environments where capacity planning is crucial.
+    *   **API Gateway with Lambda Authorizer:** Utilizing AWS API Gateway with a Lambda authorizer function to handle JWT verification.
+API Gateway can directly authorize JWTs or use a Lambda function.
+The trade-offs include potential cost implications (depending on API Gateway usage) and the possibility of API Gateway returning 401 errors, which might not be desired.
+*   **JWT Structure and Claims:**
+    *   JWTs have a specific structure and contain encoded data (claims).
+    *   Standard claims include audience (aud), issuer (iss), subject, expiration time, and more.
+    *   The audience claim identifies the intended recipients of the JWT, such as a Cognito user pool.

+**Trade-offs and Decisions:**

+*   The key trade-off is between tightly coupled (code within the application) and decoupled (external services) solutions.
+*   Factors to consider include:
+    *   **Maintainability:** Smaller, self-written code may be easier to maintain.
+    *   **Security:** Community libraries should be carefully audited.
+    *   **Performance:** Avoiding unnecessary API calls (like hitting Cognito for verification) is crucial.
+    *   **Cost:** API Gateway can be expensive at scale.
+    *   **Complexity:** Introducing additional containers (sidecar) or services (API Gateway) increases architectural complexity.

+**Considerations for Future Implementation:**

+*   Explore API Gateway with Lambda authorizers, keeping in mind the potential for 401 errors and cost implications.
+*   Investigate the amplify refresh token to ensure tokens are refreshed.